stefangolas/Cloud-Lab-Codebase/README.md

 ### "Command" functions
 "Command" functions are functions that entail physical interaction with the cloud laboratory, and are therefore at the core of every experimental workflow.
 They always return `Object[...]` values which can be inspected for traceability with `Inspect[Object[...]]`.
 They also produce effects in the Command Center outside the notebook such as in "Shipments" or "Experiments".
 The command function distinction does not formally exist in the Command Center (hence quotes) but is practically important for describing a class of functions with unique physical effects.

-  #### Protocols
-  The most common command functions are Protocol-type functions which enact unit operations such as PCR.
+- **Protocols:** The most common command functions are Protocol-type functions which enact unit operations such as PCR.
 These return `Object[Protocol, ...]` objects.

-  #### Transactions
-  Another class is Transaction-type functions which entail adding either samples or materials to inventory.
+- **Transactions:** Another class is Transaction-type functions which entail adding either samples or materials to inventory.
 These functions are further divided into `ShipToECL[...]`     and `OrderSamples[...]` which pertain to the former and latter cases, respectively.

 ### Constellation
 The constellation is a database for tracking samples, reagents, and other materials.